GreyGuoweiChen/VirHost/README.md

 * numpy 1.23.5

 ### Quick install
 We highly recommend using conda to install all the dependencies.
-To install, please download VirHost by "git clone"
+To install, please download RNAVirHost by "git clone"
 ```
 git clone https://github.com/GreyGuoweiChen/VirHost.git
 cd VirHost